What is heart block?

 - An electrocardiogram (ECG) that records your heart’s electrical impulses

-- Implantable loop recorder, a small heart recorder that is placed underneath the skin overlying the heart that can record up to 2 years duration.
+- Implantable loop recorder.
+This is a small heart recorder that is placed under the skin over the heart.
+It can record up to 3 years.

-- An electrophysiology study, which is an outpatient procedure in which a thin, flexible wire is threaded from your groin or arm to your heart to test the heart's wiring system.
+- An electrophysiology study.
+This is an outpatient procedure in which thin, flexible wires are threaded from your groin or arm to your heart to test the heart's wiring system.

 How is heart block treated?